-Elva has been a professional teacher of movement, dance and exercise for over forty years.
-She runs her own training and consulting school – Tai Chi for Health & Community Fitness, which is geared towards the health and fitness industries as well as the community and corporate areas.
-Over the last twenty- five years, she has been a community based Fitness Instructor pioneering the specialised field of Gentle Exercise for older adults.
-She is a an Exercise Professional with Fitness Australia accredited as a Personal Trainer, Group Exercise Instructor and Older Adults Trainer.
-She is accredited with Alice Liping Yuan’s Exercise Medicine’s Tai Chi for Health and Falls Injury and Prevention Program and she is also an accredited Fitness Trainer with Fitness Australia and a registered Tai Chi Instructor with Sakurakan-QUBBA (Queensland United Black Belt Assn Inc), an accreditation body in the martial arts established in 1960.
+Elva has been a professional teacher of movement, dance and exercise for over fifty years.
+She runs her own training and consulting school – Tai Chi Qigong for Health, which is geared towards the health and fitness industries as well as the community and corporate areas.
+Over the last thirty five years, she has been a community based Fitness Instructor pioneering the specialised field of Gentle Exercise for older adults.
+She is a an Exercise Professional with AUSactive (formerly Fitness Australia) accredited as a Personal Trainer, Group Exercise Instructor and Older Adults Trainer.
+She is accredited with Alice Liping Yuan’s Exercise Medicine’s Tai Chi for Health and Falls Injury and Prevention Program; an accredited Fitness Trainer with Fitness Australia; and Master Trainer with Gentle Arts of Self Defence, affiliated with Sakurakan-QUBBA (Queensland United Black Belt Assn Inc), an accreditation body in the martial arts established in 1960.

-As Master Trainer for Dr Lam's TCA program, she has conducted and taught in numerous TCA Instructor Training Courses in Australia, New Zealand, USA and Korea, and in Queensland has trained more than 600 people as Instructor/Leaders in various Tai Chi for Health courses.
-In addition, she has assisted Dr Paul Lam in the training of new Master Trainers of the TCA Instructor Training program for Australian and Korean TCA Master Trainer s in January 2005 Sydney and in December 2006 Korea.
+As Master Trainer for Dr Lam's TCA program for twenty years, she has conducted and taught in numerous TCA Instructor Training Courses in Australia, New Zealand, USA and Korea, and in Queensland has trained more than one thousand people as Instructor/Leaders in various Tai Chi for Health courses.
+In addition, she has assisted Dr Paul Lam in the training of new Master Trainers of the TCA Instructor Training program for Australian and Korean TCA Master Trainers in January 2005 Sydney and in December 2006 Korea.